kuhajeyan/ksource/Manifold/AmazonS3Connector/README.md

-AmazonS3 Repository Connector
-AmazonS3 Repository Connector
+# AmazonS3 Repository Connector

-A. Overview
+* Overview
 	1. Connects to Amazons3 buckets, and indexes the artifact. if any buckets to be avoided it can be skipped ( it can be configured in job)
 	2. Internally documents are parsed and meta data are extracted using Tika
 	3. Support Locale - English US ( Currently common_en_US.properties, available, looking for support from some to do the translation for the keys)
 B. Documentation - Work in progress, will be attached issue on the following days

-C. Dependencies - (common-lib)
+* Dependencies - (common-lib)
 	1. aws-java-sdk-{version}.jar
 	2. aws-java-sdk-core-{version}.jar
 	3. aws-java-sdk-s3-{version}.jar